ikrahussain/Product-Profitability/README.md

 ## Overview

 **Motivation:**
 I chose this dataset because it provides a comprehensive view of business operations, including sales, customers, employees and products, which makes it ideal for analysing overall business performance.
 The dataset allows for exploration of real-world business challenges such as revenue growth, profitability and workforce efficiency.
-I was particularly interested in understanding how different factors, such as customer segments, regions and discounting—impact business success and decision-making.
+I was particularly interested in understanding how different factors, such as customer segments, regions and discounting impact business success and decision-making.

 **Objective:**
 - The main objective of this analysis was to evaluate business performance and identify key drivers of revenue and profit.
 Specifically, the project aimed to answer the following questions: